breadweb/extralife-helper/README.md

 **You see a "X is missing or invalid" message.**

 This usually happens due to a typo when editing the **ExtraLifeHelper.html** file.
-If you can find the typo, try downloading a fresh copy and trying again.
+If you can't find the typo, try downloading a fresh copy and trying again.

 **You see $0 for your donations received.**